You can find out more about this series of posts in an introductory post I published about the series.

 To clarify something in the above diagram, all of the experiences in the top layer of the diagram store the data within OneLake.
 Which is the unified storage foundation for Microsoft Fabric.

 When I say unified, I mean that all of the experiences in the top layer of the above diagram store data in OneLake as optimized delta parquet files.
 Allowing them to query and share the same data.

 OneLake also raises the game further by providing the option to create shortcuts.
 Which are basically links to data stored elsewhere.

-In addition to all the above, Microsoft Fabric has AI deeply integrated at various levels.
-When you start working with Microsoft Fabric you will realize just how deeply integrated AI is within it.
+In addition to all the above, Microsoft Fabric will have AI deeply integrated into it at various levels.

 Microsoft Fabric experiences

-One key point I want to highlight here is that Microsoft Fabric introduces a new Power BI mode called “See-through” mode.
+One key point I want to highlight here is that Microsoft Fabric introduces a new Power BI mode called “Direct Lake” mode.
 Which allows Power BI to use the data that is stored locally in OneLake.

 Personally, I think that the ability to work with all of the above in a fully integrated way within one environment is mind-blowing.
 Due to the fact that it changes the landscape of how we work completely.

 In my opinion, I think that this is going to remove a lot of friction.
 Because it gives you the opportunity to do complex scenarios within one service.
 Therefore, removing the hassle of having to integrate multiple disparate services.